AntonioMrtz/ImageToPdf/README.md

 <p>By setting up a folder like it will be shown later in this document the script sort all photos following alphanumerical order and putting
 all the files in the same folder( ImageToPdf ).</p>
 <p>This is helpful when you want to put together large amounts of pictures stored in different folders and you want to preserv the order between all the items like a comic downloaded in separate chapters and images.</p>
-<p>Convert to pdf uses this schema for generating the pdf.
+<p><a href="#convert-to-pdf">Convert to pdf</a> uses this schema for generating the pdf.
 Meanwhile its not active you can just upload the sorted photos to
 <a href="https://tools.pdf24.org/es/png-a-pdf">an unlimited length online pdf converter</a>.</p>

 <br>

 ### ▶ Convert to Pdf
 <br>
-<p>Gets all the pictures from the created folder in Organize pics and put it together on a PDF keeping the order of those.</p>
+<p>Gets all the pictures from the created folder in <a href="#convert-to-pdf">Organize pics</a> and put it together on a PDF keeping the order of those.</p>
 </br>
 </br>